Andrew Marr signs off from BBC with Anchorman quote - NewsBreak

 Bringing his final programme to a close, he said: “That it is, all over, I have been so lucky and so privileged to share so many Sunday mornings with you.”

-His final programme featured a montage of highlights from the show over the years, including interviews with Tony Blair, Greta Thunberg, Barack Obama and Vladimir Putin.
+His final programme featured a montage of highlights of the show over the years, including interviews with Tony Blair, Greta Thunberg, Barack Obama and Vladimir Putin.

-Among Mr Marr’s final guests were actor David Tennant and health secretary Sajid Javid, who both expressed regret at his departure.
+Among his final guests were actor David Tennant and Health Secretary Sajid Javid, who both expressed regret at his departure.

-Sophie Raworth will now serve as an interim presenter of the programme, which will be temporarily retitled Sunday Morning , from January 9.
+Sophie Raworth will serve as the interim presenter of the Sunday morning programme, which will be temporarily retitled Sunday Morning, from January 9.

-Mr Marr, 62, has previously said he will focus on writing and presenting political and cultural shows for Global, and writing for newspapers.
+Marr, 62, has previously said he will now focus on writing and presenting political and cultural shows for Global, and writing for newspapers.

 He said moving to the London-based media company offers him a “new freedom” to do “fast-paced, very regular political journalism on LBC with no filter”.